Skip to main content

 Hand-foot-and-mouth disease is caused by a virus called an enterovirus.

-The virus spreads easily through coughing and sneezing.
-It can also spread through contact with infected stool or blister fluid.
+The virus spreads easily through close contact when a person who is sick coughs, sneezes, or has a runny nose.
+It can also be passed in the stool or fluid from the blisters.
 This can happen while changing diapers or by touching an object that a child with blisters or sores touched.
-Often the disease breaks out within a community.
+Often the virus spreads quickly in day cares, schools, and other public places.

 It usually takes 3 to 6 days for a person to get symptoms of hand-foot-and-mouth disease after being exposed to the virus.
 This is called the incubation period.